qpham01/udacity/sdcnd/CarND-Vehicle-Detection/README.md

 Here's a [link to my video result](https://youtu.be/WdKpBuRJjkA)

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Below are example results showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video.

 Here are six frames and their corresponding heatmaps: